Machine Design Fundamentals

 4. Length dimension tolerance - choice and writing.

-5. Surface structure - basic terms and writing.
+5. Surface texture - basic terms and writing.

 6. Geometric tolerance - overview and basic terms.